betsee/betse/README.md

-**FIXME:** While `betse` may indeed be installable _and_ runnable under Wine, there's little point in doing so, as the resulting PyInstaller-frozen binaries are likely to embed link Wine-specific shared libraries unlikely to behave as expected under actual Windows systems.
+**FIXME:** While `betse` may indeed be installable _and_ runnable under Wine, there's little point in doing so, as the resulting PyInstaller-frozen binaries are likely to embed Wine-specific shared libraries unlikely to behave as expected under actual Windows systems.
 Excise this entire subsection, please.

 Under non-Windows systems, such dependencies are installable in a system-wide